nesimozgun/ICP-FinalProject/README.md

 The canister is a basic implementation of the standard, with support for the minting, burning, and notification interface extensions.

 ## Overview

-This project aims to prevent disinformation by confirming news turning them into NFTs.

 The NFT canister is not very complicated since the [DIP-721](https://github.com/Psychedelic/DIP721) standard specifies most [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) operations, but we can still use it to explain three important concepts concerning dapp development for the Internet Computer: